CICS Mastery

 Deep dive into CICS region structure, task lifecycle, storage areas, and how CICS manages thousands of concurrent transactions.

-Read article →How CICS Transaction Processing Works
+Read module →How CICS Transaction Processing Works

 From terminal input to response: the complete lifecycle of a CICS transaction including task creation, program dispatch, and termination.